tlikonen/cl-decimals/README.md

 ### Condition: `decimal-parse-error`

 Function `parse-decimal-number` signals this condition when it couldn't parse a decimal number from string.
+Function `decimal-parse-error-string` can be used to read the input string from the condition object.

 ### Function: `format-decimal-number`